babakness/pipe-and-compose-types/readme.md

 This package strictly contains types.
 The star of this package is a recursive `Pipe` type with surprising utility over parameter overloading.
 These benefits include

-* unlimited
 * parameter name preservation
+* theoritically unlimited functions can be composed (recursive)
 * variadic input for both `Pipe` and `Compose`
-* friendly messages on error pointing to the problem
+* friendly messages on error, pointing to the problem

 It's biggest weakness is still stronger than the parameter overloading approach, namely generics on compose functions are not preserved; however, it will accept them and the resulting type will be `{}`.
 The overloading approach can actually often fail to compile in those situations.